SLaszkowski/calculator/README.md

 # calculator
-The first project created to put into practice the basics of javascript, HTML and CSS.
+The first project created to put into practice the basics of javascript, HTML and CSS